davelovemartin/php-bootcamp/week-one/README.md

 Now we’re cooking… 🍳

 ## Next week:
-We will replace our “array of arrays” with a database table in MySQL
+We will replace our *two-dimensional array* with a *database table*.

 ##Futher reading:
 [String Types](http://www.phptherightway.com/pages/The-Basics.html#string-types) - the difference between double and single quotes